-Manchester based composer Lucy Armstrong (b.
+Lucy Armstrong (b.
 1991) is a British composer who studied at the Royal Northern College of Music under Adam Gorb and Gary Carpenter.
 She is a graduate of Bristol University where she studied Music.

 Lucy was commissioned by Bergen National Opera in 2015 to write the chamber opera, Nadja’s Song, which was premiered in Bergen.
-Nadja’s Song was subsequently performed at the Tête à Tête Opera Festival in London and at the Pontificia Universided Javerinana, Colombia.
-Her mini opera, The Library, written for London based company, Size Zero Opera, was premiered in 2014.
+Nadja’s Song has subsequently been performed at the Tête à Tête Opera Festival in London and at the Pontificia Universided Javerinana, Colombia.

 Lucy studied conducting under George Hurst, Rodolfo Saglimbeni and Mark Heron.
 As a musical director, past credits include A Little Night Music, The Pirates of Penzance, Patience and The Mikado and she regularly conducts the Meon Valley Orchestra.